 New SWING PDF Converter 5.5 adds ECM integration capabilities to let organizations archive documents and emails from IBM Lotus Notes to content management and records management repositories.

 The new SWING PDF Converter 5.5 exports documents/emails from Lotus Notes databases either to file system or directly to ECM repositories, such as Microsoft SharePoint, IBM FileNet, EMC Documentum, Alfresco and more.
-Notes/Domino Administrators can set up automated archiving jobs with the following features:
+Lotus Notes Domino Administrators can set up automated archiving jobs with the following features:

 - Scheduled or executed on-demand, without end-user intervention

 - Run across single or multiple databases (e.g. user mailboxes)

 - Export specific folders, views or selections by custom formulas